Load balancing policies without feedback using timed replicas: Introduction

-We have listed our key contributions below. \begin{enumerate} \item We propose a load balancing policy with probabilistic redundancy, where secondary replicas are added probabilistically.
-The policy is distributed since the dispatcher needs no feedback from the servers, and the replicas are discarded at the server if the waiting time exceeds a threshold.
+We have listed our key contributions below. \begin{compactenum} \item We propose a distributed load balancing policy $\pi(d,T_1,T_2)$, where the dispatcher needs no feedback from the servers.
+Further, replicas are discarded at a server if the waiting time exceeds the discard threshold.

-\item Assuming asymptotic independence of workloads in the number of servers, we find an expression for conditional mean response time for a job, given the job is admitted in the system.

-\item We obtain closed-form expression for loss probability, limiting marginal workload distribution and conditional mean response time of admitted jobs, when the service time distribution is exponential.

-\item We empirically verify that the independence assumption on the marginal workload distribution is a good approximation even for a finite number of servers.
+\item We show that the workloads in the various queues in the system are asymptotically independent over a finite time horizon.
+We empirically verify that the independence assumption on the limiting marginal workload distribution is a good approximation even for a finite number of servers.

+\item We obtain expressions for loss probability in Lemma~\ref{lem:LossProb} and conditional mean response time of admitted jobs in Theorem~\ref{thm:MeanResponseTime} in terms of the loss probability, the limiting marginal workload distribution, and the service time distribution.

+\item We obtain the moment generating function (MGF) for limiting workload of an arbitrary queue under the policy $\pi(d,T_1, T_2)$.
+We invert this function for the exponential service time distribution, to obtain the limiting workload distribution in Corollary~\ref{cor:GeneralCase}.

-\item We provide design guidelines on choice of number of replicas $d$, and the corresponding cancellation thresholds $T_1, T_2$ for the proposed policy. \end{enumerate}
+\item We provide some design guidelines on choice of number of replicas $d$, and the corresponding cancellation thresholds $T_1, T_2$ for the proposed policy.

+\item We analytically show in Lemma~\ref{lem:RRProposedComparison} that the proposed policy $\pi(d, \infty, 0)$ always outperforms the random routing policy under exponential service times.
+We also provide an analytical comparison it with c.o.c.($d$) policy when service times are exponential in Proposition~\ref{pro:cocProposedComparison}.

+\item We conduct numerical experiments to show that the $\pi(d, \infty, 0)$ policy can outperform the replication-$d$ c.o.s., JSQ($d$), and JIQ($d$), in a low arrival rate regime.
+This policy converges to replication-1 c.o.s. policy in the high arrival rate regime.
+We observe that the arrival rate threshold for this regime switch increases with redundancy $d$.

+\item We also provide the performance comparison of our policy with other server feedback based policies for general service time distributions and observe similar performance improvement as seen under exponential service times. \end{compactenum}